 A: A charter school may be approved for no less than three and not more than five years.
-CASA Charter School was approved in May 2013 for five years and was re-approved in 2018 for five additional years.
+CASA Charter School was originally approved in May 2013 for five years and was re-approved in 2018 for five additional years.

 Q: What happens if there are more applicants than space available in the charter school?

 A: Students will be selected by lottery.